- Heart Conditions

 Due to the debilitating nature of some of the symptoms of heart failure, the condition can drastically interfere with everyday life.

-Depending on the nature of the problem(s) that is causing heart failure, one or more of the following treatments may be carried out:
+Depending on the nature of the problem(s) causing heart failure, one or more of the following treatments may be carried out.

-- Lifestyle changes – Eating more healthily, quitting smoking (if you smoke), and doing more exercise can prevent further damage and decrease pressure on the heart
+The following changes can prevent further damage and decrease pressure on the heart:

-- Surgery: For patients whose heart failure is caused by coronary heart disease, a coronary angioplasty or a coronary artery bypass graft (CABG) may be required.
-For those with damaged or diseased heart valves, a valve replacement or repair will be recommended.
-Individuals with severe heart failure may be offered a left ventricular assist device to boost the heart’s left ventricle and its ability to pump blood.
+Individuals with severe heart failure may be offered a left ventricular assist device (LVAD) to boost the heart’s left ventricle and its ability to pump blood.
 A heart transplant may also be offered as a last resort.

 Booking an appointment